The FTSE 100 vs FTSE 250

 What Is the FTSE 100?

-Between the FTSE 100 vs FTSE 250, the former is the most well-known both in the UK and abroad.
+Between the FTSE 100 and FTSE 250, the former is the most well-known both in the UK and internationally.

 Despite being listed in London, the majority of the companies within the FTSE 100 have a large global presence.
 In fact, around 70% of FTSE 100 companies’ revenue comes from overseas.